LabSound/labsound-c/README.md

 } ls_NameArray;
 ```

-For C users, there is a convenience function ~
+For cstd users, there is a convenience function ~

 ```c
 #define ls_cstr(s) ls_StringSlice { (s), strlen(s) }
 ```

-Time is passed in a simple struct ~
+Time is passed in a simple struct to force a descriptive type ~

 ```c
 typedef struct {